Schreder HP-17: Design and development

 The HP-17 was designed to test a new airfoil section, the Wortmann FX 72 MS-150A.
 This airfoil is a high-lift, low drag section that Scheder thought would be a good sailplane design.

 The HP-17 is all-metal in construction, except for its foam wing ribs.
 The wing features water ballast carried inside the wing spar.
 The wing also has full-span flaps and spoilerons in place of ailerons.

 Operational history

 The HP-17 was given its baptism of fire in the 1973 US Nationals when Schreder flew it in the FAI 15 Metre Class.
 The aircraft placed 38th and thus was not deemed a success.
 After the competition it was not used again and Schreder tuned his attention to the much more successful HP-18 instead.

-The HP-17 was retained by Schreder for many years, but in April 2011 it was no longer registered, not in the National Soaring Museum and its current whereabouts are unknown.
+The HP-17 was retained by Schreder for many years, and was bought privately in 2020 and since has been hangared and flown out of Toronto Soaring Club in Canada.